mrcavalcanti/mosaicoo/docs/sources/developers/http_api/folder.md

 Deletes an existing folder identified by UID along with all dashboards (and their alerts) stored in the folder.
 This operation cannot be reverted.

-If [Grafana alerting]({{< relref "../../alerting/_index.md" >}}) is enabled, you can set an optional query parameter `forceDeleteRules=false` so that requests will fail with 400 (Bad Request) error if the folder contains any Grafana alerts.
-However, if this parameter is set to `true` then it will delete any Grafana alerts under this folder.
+If [Grafana alerting]({{< relref "../../alerting/_index.md" >}}) is enabled, you can set an optional query parameter `forceDeleteRules=false` so that requests will fail with 400 (Bad Request) error if the folder contains any Mosaicoo alerts.
+However, if this parameter is set to `true` then it will delete any Mosaicoo alerts under this folder.

 **Required permissions**